ducthang-vu/text-generator/README.md

     coverage report
     coverage html
 ```
-The latter command create the coverage file **coverage/index.html**, which can be open with a browser.
+The latter command creates the coverage file **coverage/index.html**, which can be opened with a browser.

 ## Implementation notes ##
 This application retrieve a corpus and then generate a [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain)